Best Time to Visit Kruger Park

 The best time to visit Kruger Park is at the beginning or end of the region’s dry season, which falls between April and September.
 During Kruger’s dry season, temperatures are mostly pleasant (with nighttime temps dipping into the high 40s and daytime temperatures occasionally reaching into the mid-80s).

-Moreover, vegetation is sparse and water levels are low due to the lack of rain, meaning visitors will have a better chance of spotting animals at water holes.
+Moreover, vegetation is sparse, and water levels are low due to the lack of rain, which means visitors will have a better chance of spotting animals in water holes.
 In the rainy season from October to March, abundant rainstorms and foliage can make it difficult to see animals.
 However, the migratory birds return to Kruger Park.

 Kruger Park is 350km from the north (the Zimbabwe border) to the south (Crocodile River).
 The north is generally drier and hotter than the south and receives less rain than the southern parts of Kruger Park.